thejackshelton/qwik-usetask-mpa-vs-spa/README.md

 Will run on the client with SPA

+Even when we have the conditionals, it will work server side with MPA, where it that code is not run in an SPA app.

 For example, in a real-world use case like Qwik UI, we currently have an accordion with the defaultValue prop, this prop intends to open the accordion item by default.

-We also have two tasks, one that resets the trigger values, and another that will open the default task.
+We also have two tasks, one that resets the trigger values, and another that will open the accordion item by default.

 ```tsx
 useTask$(function resetTriggersTask({ track }) {